nuclia/nucliadb/proposals/records/005-sharding.md

 what shards a Knowledge Box has and how to correctly query or write to them.

 Responsibilities:
-- Know Primary and secondary health
+- Know primary health, secondary health(through k8s service)
 - Balancing shards across cluster
     - Place new shards appropriately
     - Move shards when things are unbalanced